bogeeee/restfuncs/readme.md

-_This is the 2.0 Version (API redesign), planned to be released before November 2023.
-Stay tuned !
+_This is the 2.0 Version (API redesign), planned to be released in November 2023.
+Stay tuned - @update: Working heavily on it !
 Feedback welcome.
 The [release on NPM](https://www.npmjs.com/package/restfuncs) is still an older version.
 Please refer to the docs there._
 # Restfuncs - HTTP API done proper (coming soon)

 ## Intro + features

-With restfuncs, you write your API endpoints just as **plain typescript functions**, further called "service methods".
+With restfuncs, you write your API endpoints just as **plain typescript func**tion**s**, or better say: methods.
-Nothing more is needed for such a method (no ZOD and no routing @decorators).
-Restfuncs will provide (a):
-- **Zero conf REST API**.
-Needs no routing @decorators, you can just call them in *all* (imaginable) ways.
-- **RPC client**  Just call your service method from the client/browser as if it was lokal like 'await myRemoteService.myAPIMethod(...)`, while enjoying full end2end type safety.
-  - With **Websockets** TODO: The client automatically tries to upgrade to fast websockets.
-Cookie sessions are automatically synced with the classic http requests and CORS setup and CSRF protection is of course regarded though all your ServerSession classes with different settings. _Multiplexed though a single socket while secured with signed/encrypted tokens_.
-So nothing to worry - all just working ;)
+Just put them in a `ServerSession` subclass and Restfuncs will do the rest.
+That is:
+- **Zero conf [REST interface](#rest-interface)**. _Especially no `@GET`, `@POST`, `@route` or `@param` decorations needed on your API methods._
-- Typescript native **input validation**.
-You already declared your parameters by typescript (can be any complex type !), restfuncs will validate that automatically.  _No need to repeat yourself in any inconvenient declaration language, **no need to learn ZOD**.
-It is achieved by a build plugin that uses the [typescript-rtti](https://typescript-rtti.org/) library_
+- **Typescript native input validation**: You already declared your parameters by typescript (can be any complex type !), restfuncs will validate that automatically.  _No need to repeat yourself in any inconvenient declaration language, **no need to learn ZOD**.
+It is achieved by a `(t)tsc` complier plugin that uses the [typescript-rtti](https://typescript-rtti.org/) library_
-- Typescript native **result validation** TODO.
-Also your output/result gets validated and shaped to what's declared.
+- **Typescript native output validation**: TODO.
+Also your output/ method result gets validated and shaped to what's declared.
 Improves safety and allows for [typescript tips and tricks](TODO) to shape an object to the form you want.
+- **RPC client** (this is the best part): Just call your API methods from the client/browser as if they were lokal like 'await myRemoteSession.myAPIMethod(...)`, while enjoying full end2end type safety.
+  - Uses **engine.io (web-) sockets** (default): The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push features.
+While Restfuncs makes the behaviour interoperable with classic http: Changes to session fields (**the session cookie**) are automatically and securely **synchronized** to/from other classic http calls / non-restfuncs-clients / clients in other browser tabs.
 - FUTURE (after 1.0): **API browser** (just point the url to your partners and they've got all the information and examples they need to call your methods from other programming languages )
   - FUTURE (after 1.0):  Also generates an **Openapi spec**.
-- **Callback functions** as usual parameters TODO.
-Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, ... _Those callbacks get **pushed** via websockets of course._ There are options for skipping and rate limiting.
+- **Callback functions** as usual parameters TODO: Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, ... _Those callbacks get **pushed** via websockets of course._ There are options for skipping and rate limiting.
-- **CSRF protection** by default / zero-conf.
-- **CORS** (cross-origin resource sharing).
-See `ServiceOptions.allowedOrigins`.
+- **Zero-conf CSRF protection**: Especially no csrf tokens need to be passed by **you**.
+  As a **security-first** approach, all protection is in place **by default**, unless hinted otherwise in the docs _([friendly hint here, for, when using client certificates or doing manual http fetches in the browser](#csrf-protection))_, or by friendly error messages on misconfiguration. _There's much effort and research behind the scenes for in-depth protection of all possible http call situations and also to secure the socket connection, even though for setups with different security settings per ServerSession class / even though those calls can be multiplexed though a single socket connection._
+- **CORS** of course also ;), _plays together with the above_.
-- Simple **file uploads** TODO.
-You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
+- Simple **file uploads** TODO: You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
-- **Serve/stream resources**: You can also use your service methods to [serve/stream resources like html pages/images/pdfs/...](#html--images--binary-as-a-result) just by returning a `Readable`/`Buffer`/`string`
+- **Serve/stream resources**: You can also use your API methods to [serve/stream resources like html pages/images/pdfs/...](#html--images--binary-as-a-result) just by returning a `Readable`/`Buffer`/`string`
 - **Scalable** to a multi node environment.
-Uses stateless, encrypted tokens (JWT) for cookie sessions with whitelist validation (be default, for keeping security and low memory footprint / best of both worlds).
+Uses stateless, encrypted tokens (JWT like) for cookie sessions with whitelist validation (be default, for keeping security and low memory footprint / best of both worlds).
 See `ServerOptions#secret` and `ServerOptions#sessionValidityTracking`
 - Proper **error handling** and logging.
 - **Basic auth** handler TODO.
 Http-session based auth is also covered by the [example](https://github.com/bogeeee/restfuncs/tree/1.x/examples/express-and-vite-with-authentication)
-- **[Collection of example projects](#example-projects)**.
+- **[A collection of example projects](#example-projects)**.
 Grab them, if you're looking for a quick starter for your single page application.
 - **Enhancement friendly** library by exposing a clear OOP API.
 You are allowed and encouraged to subclass and override methods.
 Includes .ts source code, source maps and declaration maps in the published NPM package, so you can ctrl+click or debug-step yourself right into the source code and have some fun with it - i hope this inspires other lib authors ;).
 TODO: Document basic-call-structure.md
 - **Very compact** conceptual **documentation**.
 "All you need to know" fits on 2.5 screen pages.
 Further is shown by your IDE's intellisense + friendly error messages give you advice.
 So let's not waste words and [get right into it](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt):